How much does a Inventory Manager make?

 E-business International Inc

-E-business International Inc provides Inventory Manager roles that emphasize e-commerce logistics.
-They operate in the USA, with offices in California and New York.
+E-business International Inc provides Inventory Manager positions that emphasize managing e-commerce inventories.
+They operate in locations like Los Angeles and New York.
+Employees work on optimizing stock levels and logistics for online sales.

 -